jod35/fastapi-beyond-crud-docs/docs/chapter2.md

 app = FastAPI()
 ```

-## **Creating an API Endpoint:**
+## **Creating an API Route:**
-   We define our first API endpoint by creating a function named `read_root`.
+   We define our first API route by creating a function named `read_root`.
 This function, when accessed, will return a JSON message containing "Hello World!".

 ```python
 @app.get('/')